amylour/everneed/README.md

 When the customer has added items that they wish to purchase to their bag, they are given the option to proceed to 'Secure Checkout' to complete their order.
 This checkout form contains a personal, delivery/billing information form that will display previously entered details if the user is logged in and had previously ticked the box to save their details.
 The Stripe Payment form accepts the user's information and will inform them if they attempt to use an invalid card.
 Validation is also present in the delivery form area, to remind the user if they have not entered all of the relevant details.

-The items the customer has chosen are visible on the right hand side of the webpage with their grand total and an additonal box to display the Carbon saved and Carbon footprint total for their order.
+The items the customer has chosen are visible on the right hand side of the webpage with their grand total and an additional box to display the Carbon saved and Carbon footprint total for their order.
 If the customer has not satisfied the free delivery threshold of €50, then a delivery charge of 10% of the grand total will be added to cover the cost of delivery.

 Once the Checkout form has been submitted, a loading spinner informs the user that their payment is processing.
 Stripe's webhook handlers make this process smooth as the payment may attempt 5 times before being unsuccessful overall.
 In the Developer's view in the Stripe Dashboard, developers can check the webhook and payment processes to confirm they are working correctly.